Spring cron syntax

 Used to specify “the nth” XXX day of the month.

-Example 6#3 in the day-of-week field means “the third Saturday of the month” (day 6 = Friday and “#3” = the 3rd one in the month).
+Example 6#3 in the day-of-week field means “the third Saturday of the month” (day 6 = Saturday and “#3” = the third one in the month).

 Other examples: 2#1 is the first Tuesday of the month and 4#5 is the fifth Thursday of the month.
 Note that if you specify #5 and there is not 5 of the given day-of-week in the month, then no firing will occur that month.